in a minimally invasive approach.

 What is Gum Disease?

-Gum Disease or Periodontal Disease is a common condition that affects every 9 in 10 people.
-It often leads to the inflammation of the gums and can affect the tissue around the teeth and the gums which ultimately causes swelling and redness.
-In addition to this, Gum Disease can equate to gum pain, bone damage and damage to the ligaments that hold the teeth in place.
+Gum or Periodontal Disease leads to inflammation of the gums and affects the tissue around the teeth and the gums, which ultimately causes swelling and redness.
+It equates to gum pain, bone damage, and damage to the ligaments that hold the teeth in place.

 What are the symptoms of Gum Disease?

-Periodontal Disease is not always painful, hence why it’s so important that you visit the dentist for regular check-ups to ensure that your teeth are healthy.
-There are several signs of Gingivitis, Periodontitis and Advanced Periodontitis, including the following:
+Periodontal Disease is not always painful: visit your dentist for regular check-ups to ensure your teeth are healthy.
+Check these signs of Gingivitis, Periodontitis, and Advanced Periodontitis:

 How do we treat Gum Disease?

-We provide Periodontal Disease Treatment to ensure that even the most severe cases of Gum Disease are treated correctly.
-The type of Gum Disease Treatment is often dependent on the severity of the disease.
+We provide Periodontal Disease Treatment to ensure that even the most severe cases of Gum Disease are treated correctly according to the severity of the disease.